hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 XFR-over-TCP: Used to mean both IXFR-over-TCP [@!RFC1995] and AXFR-over-TCP [@!RFC5936].

-XoT: Generic XFR-over-TLS mechanisms as specified in this document
+XoT: XFR-over-TLS mechanisms as specified in this document which apply to both AXFR-over-TLS and IXFR-over-TLS

 AXoT: AXFR-over-TLS